Logo

 Key Features of Salesforce Dynamic Dashboards

-Here are some of the top features that sets them apart from static one:
+Here are some of the top features that set them apart from static ones:

 User Specific Views

-It shows data based on the user’s access and role.
-It means every team member sees only the data relevant or permitted to them.
+It displays data based on the user’s access and role, so each team member sees only the data relevant or permitted to them.

 Real-Time Data

-These types of dashboards display data in real time, which helps users to take quick action based on the most current information available in Salesforce.
+These types of dashboards display data in real time, helping users take quick action based on the most current information available in Salesforce.

 Customizable Components

-From pie charts and bar graphs to metrics and tables, you can add a variety of report components to present your data in the most accurate way for your audience
+From pie charts and bar graphs to metrics and tables, you can add various report components to present your data as accurately as possible for your audience.

 Data Security & Access Control

-Every user sees only what they’re allowed to see based on their profile, role, and sharing rules which helps you maintain data integrity and confidentiality.
+Each user sees only what they are permitted to view based on their profile, role, and sharing rules, which helps maintain data integrity and confidentiality.

 Folder Based Sharing

-Dashboards can be stored in folders with some sharing settings, allowing easy access control and collaboration across teams or other departments.
+Dashboards can be stored in folders with specific sharing settings, enabling easy access control and collaboration across teams and departments.

 Dashboard Filters

-You can apply filters directly on the dashboard, enabling users to explore different segments without leaving the page or creation of multiple dashboards.
+You can apply filters directly on the dashboard, enabling users to explore different segments without leaving the page or creating multiple dashboards.

 Mobile-Friendly Experience

-Are already optimised for the use of both desktop and mobile users, so they can track performance and metrics on the go with mobile only.
+They are already optimized for both desktop and mobile users, allowing users to track performance and metrics on the go using only their mobile devices.

 Best Practices: To get the most results out of it:

-• Keep It clean and avoid unorganised data, focus only on the most important metrics for the user.
+• Keep it clean and avoid unorganized data; focus only on the most important metrics for the user.

-• Use dashboard filters where possible to give users more control.
+• Use dashboard filters when possible to give users more control.

-• Regularly check for user roles and access to ensure sensitive data isn’t exposed.
+• Regularly check user roles and access to ensure sensitive data is not exposed.

-• Always preview the dashboard before sharing, as different roles work as intended.
+• Always preview the dashboard before sharing to ensure different roles work as intended.

 Common Use Cases

-Dynamic dashboards are effective to use in several business scenarios, including:
+Dynamic dashboards are effective in several business scenarios, including:

-• Sales Team Performance Tracking: It allows each sales representative to see their own KPIs, like closed deals or lead conversion rates, from a shared dashboard.
+• Sales Team Performance Tracking: Each sales representative can view their own KPIs, such as closed deals and lead conversion rates, on a shared dashboard.

-• Customer Support Analytics: In this support agents can track their own ticket resolutions, response times, and customer satisfaction scores.
+• Customer Support Analytics: Support agents can track their ticket resolutions, response times, and customer satisfaction scores.

-• Marketing Campaign Monitoring: Marketers can view campaign ROI, lead generation statistics, and engagement metrics which are relevant to their own workings.
+• Marketing Campaign Monitoring: Marketers can view campaign ROI, lead generation statistics, and engagement metrics relevant to their work.

-• Project Management Oversight: Project managers can monitor the progress of their specific projects, resources, and measure risks, without accessing the unrelated data.
+• Project Management Oversight: Project managers can monitor the progress of their projects, resources, and assess risks without accessing unrelated data.

 Limitations of Dynamic Dashboards

-While these are very useful, they also contains few limitations about which you should be aware of:
+While these are very useful, they also contain a few limitations you should be aware of:

 • Salesforce Enterprise Edition allows up to 5 dynamic dashboards.